Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_SEC/01_Network detection.md

 I have installed nmap on the linux machine.
 To find my IP address I used the command hostname -i.
 There are more options to find the IP address, like the command ip a or ifconfig.
 To scan the network of the linux machine I used the command sudo nmap -sS and the IP address.
 It showed the open ports, which are ssh 22/tcp, telnet 23/tcp and http 80/tcp.

+The next exercise shows what happens in Wireshark when I open a webbrowser.
+I used a filter to show all 443 packets, while I opened the webbrowser.
+The result is a lot of packets are send.
+To show the difference, I opened the same webbrowser but used another filter (ssh, 22).
+Now no packets are send.
+Wireshark shows all network traffic or you can filter it to look specific.

 ### Results
 ![image of nmap in action](https://raw.githubusercontent.com/Techgrounds-Cloud-9/cloud-9-karimtouzani24/main/00_includes/SEC/nmap_exercise.png)